Pence warns Pakistan: "We're putting them on notice"

 "We will not talk about numbers of troops or our plans for further military activities," Trump said during his prime-time address to the nation from Fort Myer in Arlington, Virginia.
 "Conditions on the ground, not arbitrary timetables, will guide our strategy from now on."

-Trump made clear that other countries in the region, including India and Pakistan, must stand with the U.S. He accused Pakistan of "housing the very terrorists that we are fighting," which Pakistani military officials have denied.
+Trump made clear that other countries in the region, including India and Pakistan, must stand with the U.S., and accused Pakistan of "housing the very terrorists that we are fighting."
+Pakistani military officials have denied that claim.

 The previous Obama and Bush administrations opted for diplomacy and financial aid for coaxing Pakistan to work in a regional alliance.